 4. Power to Approve Changes of Trustee, Situs, or Governing Law

-- Changing the governing law that applies to the trust.
+- Changing the applicable law of the trust.

 Protector Powers and Asset Protection in Nevis